paulaconn/systematic-literature-review/README.md

 The above information is also available for IEEE data.

 ### Notes:
-- The removal of rows with empty null variables in the number of pages column is not fully documented.
+- The removal of rows with empty (null) variables in the number of pages column is not fully documented.
 This occurs in the combineCSV method after a csv file is read.
-- Future work will review the reliability of the duplicate entries removal and document each.
+- Duplicate entries removal is not included in the output>removed-data directory.